ironmansoftware/gallery/README.md

-# Ironman Software Script Library
+# PowerShell Universal Gallery

-Public library of scripts maintained by Ironman Software.
+Public library of modules for PowerShell Universal.

 ![](https://img.shields.io/badge/18-modules-blue) ![](https://img.shields.io/badge/32-functions-green) ![](https://img.shields.io/badge/3-apps-yellow)  ![](https://img.shields.io/badge/21-widgets-orange)

 ## What is this repository for?

-This repository is a collection of scripts that are maintained by Ironman Software.
-This repository can be used directly with PowerShell Universal version 4 and 5.
+This repository is a collection of modules that you can use directly with PowerShell Universal.
+These modules provide pre-built solutions for specific platforms like Azure, Windows and Slack.

 ## Support